georgezzeng/Articles/2023-10-24-gpargo-cc-star.md

 Handling 18 machines across six states came with challenges, particularly in communicating and managing 18 administrative domains, security protocols, and rule differences.
 “None of these sites were the same,” Weitzel explained.
 “Some sites were very restrictive, others were very relaxed, and we had to make all of them work.”
-Kyle Hudson, one of the former mentors for the Cyber Infrastructure side of the CyberTeam, played a crucial role in resolving these technical nuances.
+Kyle Hutson, one of the former mentors for the Cyber Infrastructure side of the CyberTeam, played a crucial role in resolving these technical nuances.

 With GP-ARGO consistently ranking among the top five OSG entry points for a good part of the last year, the team has